‘General Hospital’ Spoilers: CarSon Divorce Battle – Sonny’s Assets Still In Carly’s Name And She’s Furious

 Sonny Plots A New Scheme

 Other General Hospital spoilers for Friday, April 21 say Sonny finds a new way to cause problems for Jax and some GH rumors hint Sonny finds a way to get Jax deported for the crime even if he can’t get him arrested.
 That move will infuriate Carly who is sick of Sonny lying to her and playing games.
-The kidney thing is the worst thing Jax has ever done and it’s totally understandable
+The kidney thing is the worst thing Jax has ever done.

-Michael told Sonny on Wednesday’s General Hospital that he would have done the same thing for one of his kids but Sonny refuses to listen.
+Michael told Sonny on Wednesday’s General Hospital that he would have done the same thing for one of his kids, but Sonny refuses to listen.
 Worse yet, Sonny doesn’t even have the excuse of being off his bipolar meds – he’s just angry and throwing an epic tantrum because Carly slept with Jax just as Sonny found out he never slept with Nelle.

 Sonny Gets The Upper Hand

 General Hospital spoilers for next week from Soap Central reveal Sonny gets the upper hand and is feeling good about himself.
-If Jax can’t stay in town thanks to Sonny, the Aussie wants Carly and Josslyn Jacks (Eden McCoy) to leave with him and GH spoilers for Monday, April 24 say Carly makes a “life altering” decision but we all know she won’t leave town.
+If Jax can’t stay in town thanks to Sonny, the Aussie wants Carly and Josslyn Jacks (Eden McCoy) to leave with him and GH spoilers for Monday, April 24 say Carly makes a “life altering” decision, but we all know she won’t leave town.
 Carly wants a divorce.

 On Thursday, April 27, General Hospital spoilers promise Diane Miller (Carolyn Hennesy) has a heads up for Sonny and this will be the start of a rough road ahead for the Port Charles mobster when Carly decides to make him pay for what he’s done to her, Josslyn and Jax.
-By early May, Sonny meets his new love interest so he’ll have some comfort when Carly goes to war against him.
+By early May, Sonny meets his new love interest, so he’ll have some comfort when Carly goes to war against him.

 How did Dante get the jurisdictional approval to arrest Jax?
 Just curious #jasam This show is killin me @valentinifrank @nathanvarni #gh pic.twitter.com/iReKMyExj3